BMW X2 review - MPG, CO2 and running costs

 In this review

-- 2Engines, performance and driveX2’s engine line-up is restricted to four-cylinder units only, but it’s still fun to drive
+- 2Engines, performance and driveX2’s engine line-up isn’t the most thrilling, but it’s still fun to drive

-- 3MPG, CO2 and Running Costs - currently readingThe X2’s small selection of diesel and petrol powertrains is competitive on running costs
+- 3MPG, CO2 and Running Costs - currently readingThe X2 offers efficient petrol and plug-in hybrid powertrains, which helps to keep running costs reasonable

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places